-The Midlands Partnership NHS Foundation Trust (MPFT) service will be running the drive-through clinics on the St George’s Hospital site in Stafford from Monday to Friday between 2-6pm until the end of the school term.
+The Midlands Partnership NHS Foundation Trust (MPFT) service will be running the drive-through clinics on the St George’s Hospital site in Stafford from Monday to Friday between 2-6pm until the end of August.

 The service will focus on providing vaccinations for the following school-age children across Staffordshire and Stoke-on-Trent: